ESG

 Building a sustainable industry requires transparency and accountability.
 At Virgin Galactic, we are committed to minimizing our environmental impact and limiting our greenhouse gas emissions where possible.

 • In 2022, we started taking an emissions inventory to gain a complete picture of Virgin Galactic’s Scopes 1 & 2 greenhouse gas (GHG) emissions.
-We plan on continuing this effort through 2023 and beyond.
+We plan on continuing this effort annually.

 Operations footprint